retaildevcrews/loderunner/README.md

 ### To run unit/integration tests from the GUI

+- If not done as part of prior step:
+  - Log Into Azure: `az login --use-device-code`
+  - Set Subscription: `az account set -s COSMOSDB_SUBSCRIPTION_NAME_OR_ID`
 - Setup: Add Cosmos Key to secrets and copy to local tmp directory

   ```bash